Hugh Greenwood

-Hugh Greenwood (born 6 March 1992) is a professional Australian rules footballer who plays for North Melbourne Football Club in the Australian Football League (AFL) and a former basketball player with the University of New Mexico.
-Greenwood was a promising under-16 footballer, but opted to attempt a career in basketball in 2008, moving to the United States in 2011 to play for the University of New Mexico.
-Greenwood returned to Australia in 2015 and joined the Perth Wildcats of the National Basketball League, but abruptly announced his retirement from basketball to sign with the Adelaide Football Club as a category B rookie in September 2015.
-He moved to the Gold Coast Suns in 2019.
+Hugh Greenwood (born 6 March 1992) is an Australian former sportsman who played Australian rules football and basketball.
+Greenwood was a promising under-16 footballer, but opted to attempt a career in basketball in 2008, moving to the United States in 2011 to play college basketball for the University of New Mexico.
+He returned to Australia in 2015 and joined the Perth Wildcats of the National Basketball League, but abruptly switched codes to sign with the Adelaide Football Club of the Australian Football League (AFL) as a category B rookie in September 2015.
+He moved to the Gold Coast Suns in 2019 and then North Melbourne Football Club in 2022.
+He retired from the AFL in August 2024 after 121 senior games across the Crows, Suns and Kangaroos.

-Early life and career
+Early life

-Born and raised in Hobart, Tasmania, Greenwood attended Lauderdale Primary School and MacKillop College.
+Greenwood was born in Hobart, Tasmania, where he attended Lauderdale Primary School and MacKillop College.
 He was a talented junior footballer, representing Tasmania at the national under-16 championships in 2007.
-The following year, however, he accepted a basketball scholarship at the Australian Institute of Sport (AIS) and moved to Canberra.
-He spent four years at the AIS and represented their SEABL team between 2008 and 2010.
-Following the team's withdrawal from the SEABL in 2011, Greenwood joined the Hobart Chargers for the 2011 season.
+He later accepted a basketball scholarship at the Australian Institute of Sport (AIS) and moved to Canberra, where he attended Canberra High School.